 How Hypnotherapy Can help

-Hypnotherapy is a form of deep and pleasant relaxation but it is not the same as sleep as stage hypnosis.
+Hypnotherapy is a form of deep and pleasant relaxation but it is not the same as sleep or stage hypnosis.

 It is used to help people make changes, gain control over undesired behaviours or problems, and suggest new and more desirable behaviours.